State Summary 2016 — Connecticut

 Major Program Impacts or Outcomes

-We had a successful Farm City event this year where 120 students from Hampden, CT attended Common Ground Vo-Ag School in New Haven, CT.
-The kids learned about planting, bees, soils, animals and food mapping.
+We had a successful Farm City event this year where 120 students from attended Massaro Farms in Woodbridge, CT.
+The kids learned about planting, bees, soils, and animals.

-My name is Martha and I recently stepped into the role as President of the Connecticut Agricultural Education Foundation.
+My name is Martha Johnson and I serve as President of the Connecticut Agricultural Education Foundation.
 I have been involved with the foundation for several years now and am excited about promoting agricultural education!
-As we start a new year and chapter of the CTAEF we are all excited about refocusing our AITC program.
-I look forward to learning from others in the National AITC program.
+I have a bachelor’s in accounting from Southern New Hampshire University and have been working in the agricultural lending field for 6 years now.
+This has been a great way to connect with folks in the ag education field.

 She is also a member of the following: Member of the American Farm Bureau Women's Leadership Committee Member of the Brooklyn, CT Ag Commission Member of the Northeast Visitors District BOD Member of MysticCountry BOD